ogre2/cisc3140_lab5/README.md

 ![GitHub stars](https://img.shields.io/github/stars/ogre2/cisc3140_lab5?style=social)

 CISC3140 Lab 5 is a fullstack web application built with Node/Express, SQLite, EJS, and
 Bootstrap that allows users to view and update data about cars.
-You can view the API here:
+You can view the app here: [https://cisc3140lab5.herokuapp.com/](https://cisc3140lab5.herokuapp.com/).

 ## **Prerequisites**